htcondor/htcondor-file-transfer/README.rst

 Quickstart: Running the EP as a container
 -----------------------------------------

-In this setup, the EP runs as a Docker container.
+In this setup, the EP runs as a container using Docker or Singularity.
 Configuration and the directory to synchronize are provided via environment variables and volume mounts.

 1. Clone this repository::